[?] Subscribe To This Site

 1.)
 Stamping grape leaves of two sizes in three colors of green inks.

 2.)
-Then for the vines, I had drew some curved and curled lines with a Zig writer pen in green.
+Then for the vines, I drew some curved and curled lines with a Zig writer pen in green.

 3.)
 When stamping the leaves I tried to keep them in bunches, positioned around the paper,